-The Second SIFMA Letter argued that the Exchange did not provide sufficient information in its Third Proposed Rule Change to support a finding that the
+The Second SIFMA Letter argued that the Exchange did not provide sufficient information in its Third Proposed Rule

-3The term "Member" means an individual or organization that is registered with the Exchange pursuant to Chapter II of the Exchange's Rules for purposes of trading on the Exchange as an "Electronic Exchange Member" or "Market Maker."
+3 The term "Member" means an individual or organization that is registered with the Exchange pursuant to Chapter II of the Exchange's Rules for purposes of trading on the Exchange as an "Electronic Exchange Member" or "Market Maker."
 Members are deemed "members" under the Exchange Act.
 See Exchange Rule 100.

-4 See Securities Exchange Act Release No. 83785 (August 7, 2018), 83 FR 40101 (August 13, 2018) (SR-PEARL-2018-16).
-(The "First Proposed Rule Change").
+4 See Securities Exchange Act Release No. 83785 (August 7, 2018), 83 FR 40101 (August 13, 2018) (SR-PEARL-2018-16) (the "First Proposed Rule Change").